iomesh/docs/docs/volume-operations/clone-pv.md

 To clone a PV, you should create a new PVC and specify an existing PVC in the field `dataSource` so that you can clone a volume based on it.

 **Precautions**
-- The source PVC and the target PVC must be in the same namespace.
+- The target PVC must be in the same namespace as the source PVC.
-- The source PVC and the target PVC must have the same StorageClass and volume mode.
+- The target PVC must have the same StorageClass and volume mode as the source PVC.
-- The capacity value of the target PVC must be the same as that of the source PVC.
+- The capacity of the target PVC must match the capacity of the source PVC.

 **Prerequisite**